Consulting with a Conscience™

 Joshi and Rogerson discussed an ingenious style of phishing, where hackers began by accessing a partner organization – not the target prize they were after.
 The hackers would access the email accounts of unsuspecting staff at the partner organization and send malicious links/code to the target company.
 Since the messages to the target appeared to come from a trusted partner, they were opened, and the phishing began.

 To prevent this type of phishing, tighten up on your company’s advanced threat prevention (ATP) solutions.
-Know where your users login from, and block everything else to lessen your attack footprint.
-Also, take action against impersonator domains by using spoof protection protocols which are built into ATP solutions, and use multi factor identification (MFA) with legacy protocols enabled.
+Know where your users log in from, and block everything else to lessen your attack footprint.
+Also, take action against impersonator domains by using spoof protection protocols which are built into ATP solutions, and use multi-factor identification (MFA) with legacy protocols enabled.

 1. The Exposé on Enabling Remote Desktop Protocol (RDP)

-Joshi and Rogerson examined a manufacturing business that had a computer numerical controlled (CNC) machine that wasn’t working.
+Joshi and Rogerson examined a manufacturing business that had a computer numerically controlled (CNC) machine that wasn’t working.
 A remote technician had previously accessed the machine over the internet through an enabled remote desktop protocol (RDP), which exposed the entire company’s IT infrastructure to a cyberattack.

 Once the attackers had established a foothold, they capitalized on the compromised active directory (AD) and pivoted their attack from the machine they were working on to the entire line, shutting it down for weeks.
 Even worse, that single exposed internet connection enabled the attackers to deploy ransomware throughout the company’s IT infrastructure.